Cyper77/camava/README.md

 Requires to update the firmware to use shutterspeed (sudo rpi-update)

 Main features
- - Provides  class RaspiCam for easy and full control of the camera
+ - Provides  class CamAva for easy and full control of the camera
- - Provides class  RaspiCam_Still and RaspiCam_Still_Cv for controlling the camera in still mode
+ - Provides class  CamAva_Still and CamAva_Still_Cv for controlling the camera in still mode
- - Provides class  RaspiCam_Cv for easy control of the camera with OpenCV.
+ - Provides class  CamAva_Cv for easy control of the camera with OpenCV.
- - Provides class  RaspiCam_Still and RaspiCam_Still_Cv for controlling the camera in still mode
+ - Provides class  CamAva_Still and CamAva_Still_Cv for controlling the camera in still mode
- - Provides class RaspiCam_Still and RaspiCam_Still_Cv for using the still camera mode
+ - Provides class CamAva_Still and CamAva_Still_Cv for using the still camera mode
  - Easy compilation/installation using cmake.
  - No need to install development file of userland.
 Implementation is hidden.
  - Many examples